 So where is the long-term funding for Indigenous Guardians Programs?

 In some ways this seems the least urgent time to explore this issue.
-Between February’s "sunny" federal budget commitment of $1.3 billion to protect land and water in Canada over the next five years – including millions in "seed funding" to create a National Indigenous Guardians Network – and this July’s announcement of up to $900,000 in funding to support the Qikiqtani Inuit Association’s (QIA) pilot Guardian program to manage the new Tallurutiup Imanga National Marine Conservation Area, it seems a time of abundance.
+Between last February’s "sunny" federal budget commitment of $1.3 billion to protect land and water in Canada over the next five years – including millions in "seed funding" to create a National Indigenous Guardians Network – and last July’s announcement of up to $900,000 in funding to support the Qikiqtani Inuit Association’s (QIA) pilot Guardian program to manage the new Tallurutiup Imanga National Marine Conservation Area, it seems a time of abundance.

 Federal government funding, funding via IBAs with industry, or a bit of both?